Phuc270205/sql-analysis/Data Cleaning project/README.md

 ---

 ## Dataset
-The dataset used in this project is:
+After importing the data into SQL Server, it was stored and cleaned in the table:

+- `SQL_Project.dbo.NashvilleHousing`

-- `SQL_Project.dbo.NashvilleHousing` and the raw dataset is `NashVille_Housing.sql`
+And the raw dataset is in `NashVille_Housing.sql`

 This dataset contains housing-related fields such as:
 - parcel ID